Fix the Roads!

 - Incentivize speed, by involving the public.
 Other municipalities have created an app (CITE), so that residents can identify problems, report them, and track repair progress.
 Districts that quickly resolve their complaints will receive earlier access to capital to rebuild crumbling bridges and other infrastructure projects.
 The state has begun to experiment with this idea (SWAT), but the program has been too flawed and the state too unresponsive to make it work.
 We also support efforts by cities and counties to extend “Home Rule” to make simple and emergency road repairs--using their own funds, equipment, and staff--on roads within their jurisdiction which are generally under the control or WVDOH.

 - Seed an industrial road bank to better incentivize long-term roads projects.
-This would eventually be part of a Public Bank.
+This would eventually be part of a Public Bank of West Virginia.

 - Start a state-level Office of Public Transportation that is responsible for coordinating state, county, and local efforts to improve public transportation.
 This could include a wide range of different efforts: